fuzzdb-project/fuzzdb/web-backdoors/README.md

 Web backdoors from the wild, collected during incident response, submitted, and acquired otherwise.

 Antivirus/antimalware bypass:
 Most antivirus/antimalware/waf/ids/etc will flag on these immediately, deleting a payload that otherwise could have been successfully uploaded.
 Basic evasion techniques are likely to work.
-Try modifying the code so that it's different enough to not trigger pattern-based signatures: delete comments, replace function names, replace variable names.
+Try modifying the code so that it's different enough to not trigger pattern-based signatures.
+Examples - delete comments, replace function names, replace variable names.

 ----------------------------------------

 Laudanum-1.0 files credits: